luised94/my_config/nvim/README.md

 ```

 ## TODO
-IN_PROGRESS: Configure options.
 * Figure out how to specify how to git clone the specific nvim folder without cloning the my_config repository.
-* Configure autocomplete and snippets.
 * Configure setup for R.
 * Configure setup for bash.
 * Configure setup for Zotero and citations.